Sentencing Attorney Thomas Gallagher’s guide to sentencing in a criminal case.

 If the court adjudicates guilt, then sentencing

-Whether there was a guilty plea under a plea agreement or a guilty verdict after trial, the court has sentencing jurisdiction.
+After a valid guilty plea under a plea agreement or guilty verdict after trial, the court has sentencing jurisdiction.
 The court then schedules a sentencing hearing.
 Your sentencing attorney can make a big difference for you.
 Rule 27 of the Minnesota Court Rules of criminal Procedure addresses the procedures.
 We’ll cover the main points here.

 The Pre-Sentence Investigation Report

-Before the sentencing, a Probation Officer will assist the judge by conducting a Pre-Sentence Investigation Report (“PSI” in Minnesota state court or “PSR” in federal court).
+Before sentencing, a Probation Officer assists the judge by conducting a Pre-Sentence Investigation Report.
+(A “PSI” in Minnesota state court, or “PSR” in federal court).